 Farhana is an AMI Montessori teacher who been teaching at Alef Bet Montessori since August 2008.
 Farhana has a BS in Business Administration and holds a JD degree from Kings College, University of London.
 She practiced law for several years before changing careers and earning her AMI (Association Montessori Internationale) Montessori certification from the Washington Montessori Institute at Loyola College, Maryland, one of the most prestigious Montessori training centers in the country.
 Farhana is an innovative teacher with an acute sensitivity to children’s needs and abilities.

-Kate is an AMI trained lead teacher (A to I) who joined our school in the fall of 2013.
-She has been teaching toddlers and infants for several years.
-She graduated Nebraska University in Early Childhood Education and holds an AMI Master’s Diploma.
-Kate is passionate about early childhood learning and is a dedicated and loving member of our staff.
+Marjorie is an AMS trained lead teacher who joined our school in the fall of 2015.
+She has been teaching toddlers and infants for over 15 years with love and deep understanding of child developmental stages.
+Marjorie is passionate about early childhood learning and is a dedicated and loving member of our staff.